husseindawod/task-tracker/system-design-docs/DEPLOYMENT.md

 - Token verification configuration (depending on chosen approach)
 - CORS_ALLOWED_ORIGINS (Cloudflare Pages domain; include localhost only for dev environments)

+### Backend Environment Variables
+The backend receives database configuration via environment variables:

+- DB_HOST
+- DB_PORT
+- DB_NAME
+- DB_USER
+- DB_PASSWORD

+These values are injected by the hosting platform and are not stored in the repository.
+On startup, Flyway runs automatically and applies any pending schema migrations before the service becomes available.

 ## Supabase (Auth + Postgres)
 ### Authentication settings (required for v1)
 - Enable email/password authentication.